usize/kubecon-japan-materials/kubecon-japan-speaker-notes.md

 > **Speaker notes:**
 > Same cluster.
 Same namespace.
 But this pod has no SPIFFE identity, no
 > sidecar, no token.
-The AuthBridge sidecar on the agent rejected it
+The RossoCortex sidecar on the agent rejected it
 > immediately.
 This is zero-trust at the workload level — if you don't
 > have cryptographic identity, you don't get in.
 No network policies
 > needed, no firewall rules.
 The identity IS the policy.